 With regard to the traceability of measurement, the measurement act introduced the Japan Calibration Service System (JCSS) in 1993, consisting of the national standards provision system and the calibration laboratory accreditation system.
 In the national measurement standards provision system, the Ministry of Economy, Trade and Industry (METI) designates national primary standards and NMIJ calibrates the reference standards of accredited calibration laboratories (i.e. secondary standards) with national primary standards.
-In the calibration laboratory accreditation system, calibration laboratories are assessed and accredited calibration laboratories to meet the requirements of the measurement act, relevant regulations and ISO/IEC 17025.
-Calibration laboratories are also required to http://www.nmij.jp/english/ http://kcdb.bipm.org/AppendixC/ periodically take assessment as well as proficiency testing.
-Calibration certificates with a JCSS symbol issued by accredited calibration laboratories assure the traceability to National Measurement Standards as well as a laboratory's technical and operational competence and are acceptable in the world through the MRA of the International Laboratory Accreditation Cooperation (ILAC) and the Asia Pacific Laboratory Accreditation Cooperation (APLAC).
+In the calibration laboratory accreditation system, calibration laboratories are assessed and accredited as accredited calibration laboratories to meet the requirements of the measurement act, relevant regulations and ISO/IEC 17025.
+Calibration laboratories are also required to periodically take assessment as well as proficiency testing.
+Calibration certificates with a JCSS symbol issued by accredited calibration laboratories assure the traceability to National Measurement Standards as well as a laboratory's technical and operational competence and are acceptable worldwide through the MRA of the International Laboratory Accreditation Cooperation (ILAC) and the Asia Pacific Laboratory Accreditation Cooperation (APLAC).